Green-Software-Foundation/patterns/docs/catalog/cloud/delete-zombie-resources.md

  - size:medium
 ---

-# Remove zombie resources for VMs and Kubernetes
+# Delete zombie resources for VMs and Kubernetes

 ## Description